White Christmas Calculator

 Our white Christmas calculator bases on NOAA - National Oceanic and Atmospheric Administration data of climate normals for years 1981-2010.
 The statistics are a result of three-decade averages of several climatological measurements at approximately 9,800 stations operated by NOAA’s National Weather Service in the USA.
 For Canada we have based on data from Environment and Climate Change Canada.
 They show the historical probability of at least 1-inch snow-cover and percentage chances for snowfall on the 25th of December.
 Keep in mind that the actual conditions may vary widely from these probabilities because of present weather patterns.
 These probabilities are useful as a guide only to show where snow on the ground is more probable.
 If you want to have the most actual weather predictions, check your local forecast a few days before the Christmas day.

 The Historical Probability of a White Christmas map above shows the climatological probability of at least 1 inch of snow being on the ground on Christmas Day across the United States.
 Dark gray color marks places where the probability is less than 10 percent and white color shows probabilities greater than 90 percent.
-Here you can find an interactive version of the Historical Probability of a White Christmas map.
+Check the interactive version of the Historical Probability of a White Christmas map.

 White Christmas calculator